-A distinguished technological accomplishment is the "Science On a Sphere" (SOS) simulation.
-SOS is a simulation of the earths weather system using real data that is animated onto a virtual representation of our planet.
-SOS was first created in NOAA's real world museum and education center and then later the dataset and the simulation was transposed into Second Life.
+Another sophisticated technological accomplishment is the "Science On a Sphere" (SOS) simulation.
+SOS is a simulation of the earth's weather system using real data, which is animated onto a virtual representation of our planet.
+SOS was first created in NOAA's real world museum and education center, and then later the dataset and the simulation were transposed into Second Life.

-The simulations presented by the NOAA/ESRL are making good use of the immersing quality of virtual worlds (you are flying around etc. in contrast to reviewing a movie that shows the same pictures), but they are not particularly rich with learning opportunities to explore next to the 'main attractions'.
+The simulations presented by the NOAA/ESRL are making good use of the immersing quality of virtual worlds (you are flying around etc. in contrast to reviewing a movie that shows the same pictures), but they are not particularly rich with learning opportunities to explore besides the 'main attractions'.
 Nevertheless NOAA/ESRL is one of the pioneers and has managed to produce a very convincing environment.